 OpenTopography has received a Windows Azure for Research Award from Microsoft Research.
 The Windows Azure for Research program "facilitates and accelerates scholarly and scientific research by enabling researchers to use the power of Windows Azure to perform big data computations in the cloud".

-OpenTopography is pleased to announce the release of thirteen datasets collected by the National Center for Airborne Laser Mapping (NCALM) over areas of Arizona, California, Colorado, Massachusetts, Nevada, New Mexico, Utah and Wyoming.
-NCALM is an NSF-funded center that supports the use of airborne laser mapping technology (a.k.a. lidar) in the scientific community and is jointly operated by the Department of Civil & Environmental Engineering, Cullen College of Engineering, University of Houston and the Department of Earth and Planetary Science, University of California-Berkeley.
+OpenTopography recently released five new point cloud datasets collected over parts of the Big Island and Kauai in Hawaii.
+These datasets were collected in 2013 by the National Center for Airborne Laser Mapping (NCALM).
+NCALM is a NSF-funded center that supports the use of airborne laser mapping technology (a.k.a. lidar) in the scientific community and is jointly operated by the Department of Civil & Environmental Engineering, Cullen College of Engineering, University of Houston and the Department of Earth and Planetary Science, University of California, Berkeley.

 On account of the winter holiday break and San Diego Supercomputer Center and University of California, San Diego closures, OpenTopography will be providing reduced support between December 21st and January 1st.
 OpenTopography systems will be fully available and users may run jobs as they normally do.
 However, responses to email, system outages, and bug reports may be delayed.
 If you have questions or concerns please email firstname.lastname@example.org and we will get back to you as soon as possible.

 OpenTopography is in San Francisco this week for the 2013 American Geophysical Union Fall Meeting, December 9-13th, 2013.
 Find us at the following events: